Home support for families with many childrenClosed

 The support manager shall inform the applicant of an on-the-spot inspection visit by phone or e-mail about three working days in advance.

-If the support is requested for remodelling or renovating an uninhabitable dwelling; however, in addition to the dwelling related to the supported activity, the applicant also owns another apartment, house, part of a house, etc. (where the applicant, his/her parent or tenant or another person lives), KredEx will carry out on-the-spot inspection visits in both dwellings.
+If the support is requested for remodelling or renovating an uninhabitable dwelling; however, in addition to the dwelling related to the supported activity, the applicant also owns another apartment, house, part of a house, etc. (where the applicant, his/her parent or tenant or another person lives), the on-the-spot inspection visits are carried out in both dwellings.

 If the applicant only owns an uninhabitable dwelling and lives in a rented accommodation, the on-the-spot inspection visit will be carried out only in the dwelling owned by the applicant.